I review the pros and cons of the Keto Diet and what I actually think about people using the ketogenic diet for weight loss.

 The Verdict on the Keto Diet

 Cutting out a whole food group (or in this case, more than one) is a dietitian’s worse nightmare.
-It not only makes it a really hard diet to follow, but also stresses the hell out of your body and makes it work a lot harder to keep up.
+First, it makes it a really hard diet to follow.
+Second, it stresses the hell out of your body and makes it work a lot harder to keep up.
 In a US News & World Report’s review of 2018 diet, the ketogenic diet came in last place as a sustainable means to weight loss because of its restrictive nature.

 Carbohydrates make up the life blood of our body’s ability to function.
-Our body’s need it to run efficiently, promotes muscle growth and endurance in athletes and gives us the energy to get through the day.
+Our body’s need it to run efficiently.
+Carbs promote muscle growth and endurance in athletes and gives us the energy to get through the day.

 We’ve seen the role of a keto diet in neurological diseases and as a form of treatment.
 The keto diet may also act as a quick fix rapid weight loss tool just like any other restrictive diet.
 While the risks are likely low if you’re an otherwise healthy individual, I still wouldn’t brush them off as NBD.